04/2016 • Updated 02/04/2019

 L’Oréal has committed to reduce its water consumption by 60% per finished product by 2020, compared to 2005.
 To achieve this goal, the Group is undertaking multiple actions: optimising consumption and developing projects to treat, recycle and reuse water at its production sites.

 A recognised approach to sustainable water management

-This performance, combined with its efforts to improve the water footprint of products formulas, saw L’Oréal honoured for the second year running with an “A” score in CDP’s 2017 ranking of corporate performance on sustainable water management, the highest possible level.
+This performance, combined with its efforts to improve the water footprint of products formulas, saw L’Oréal honoured for the fourth year running with an “A” score in CDP’s 2019 ranking of corporate performance on sustainable water management, the highest possible level.

 Optimising water consumption